 Things to Know About Child Poverty in Costa Rica

-Costa Rica has a large number of child trafficking victims.
-About 36,000 children in Costa Rica are orphans and due to the lack of or dysfunction in their family structures, many of these children are at risk of exploitation, drug abuse and gang violence.
+- Costa Rica has a large number of child trafficking victims.
+In 2011, Costa Rica noted 36,000 orphans.
+Due to lacking family structures or dysfunctional families, many vulnerable children are at risk of exploitation, drug abuse and gang violence.

-Although Costa Rica has the longest life expectancy in Latin America and an effective health care system, there are still issues regarding child mortality.
-Roughly, 10% of children in Costa Rica die before reaching the age of 5.
-These are often the children who are born into families living below the poverty line, indigenous families or rural families.
+- Low child mortality rates.
+Costa Rica has the longest life expectancy in Latin America and an effective health care system and has also made strides in child mortality.
+In 2020, the mortality rate of children younger than 5 stood at 7.9 per 1,000 lives births, according to World Bank data, down from 96 in 1960.
+Child mortality rates are higher among children who are born into families living below the poverty line, Indigenous families or rural families.

-Violence against children in Costa Rica is a concern.
-In fact, there were over 700 sexual violence cases in 2009, though it is estimated that much more went unreported.
-The physical and psychological abuse and violence that children endure has serious consequences for their development and health.
+- Violence against children in Costa Rica is a concern.
+In fact, Costa Rica noted about 700 sexual violence cases in 2009, according to Humanium, though organizations believe many more cases go unreported.
+The physical and psychological abuse and violence that children endure have serious consequences for their development and health.

 SOS Children’s Villages

 The organization’s YouthCan! program trains adolescents to enhance their skills and competencies in order to achieve employment.
-In Costa Rica, where almost 100,000 young people were unemployed in 2016, the youth development program lasts for three to 12 months.
+In Costa Rica, where almost 100,000 young people faced unemployment in 2016, the youth development program lasts for three to 12 months.
 The program consists of life skills training, employability training and helping the youth find jobs and further training opportunities.

-Through organizations like the SOS Children’s Villages, child poverty in Costa Rica can be successfully alleviated.
+Through organizations like the SOS Children’s Villages, child poverty in Costa Rica can reduce.

 – Naomi Schmeck